Abstract analogues of flux as symplectic invariants: The two-torus

-However, from that point of view it is not easy to write down explicitly the maps involved, in particular the horizontal one (which would be given by counting holomorphic sections of a Lefschetz fibration). \end{remark}
+However, from this point of view it is not straightforward to write down explicitly the maps involved in the exact triangle, in particular the counterpart of the horizontal one in \eqref{eq:123-triangle} (which would be given by counting holomorphic sections of a Lefschetz fibration). \end{remark}

+\begin{remark} There is another (more direct) geometric approach to Lemma \ref{th:exact-triangle}, where instead of Dehn twists, one uses the relation between forming cones in $\mathit{Fuk}(T)^{\mathit{tw}}$ and the connected sum of Lagrangian submanifolds intersecting at a point (for proofs of that relationship, see \cite{fooo-extra} and \cite[Section 6]{biran-cornea13}; for a discussion of the specific example relevant here, see \cite[Lecture 23]{auroux-lecture}.
+The extension to Lagrangian submanifolds with local systems is quite natural in this context). \end{remark}

 By Lemma \ref{th:product}, we know that $\mathit{Fuk}(T)$ induces an $A_\infty$-structure on $Q$, which is necessarily quasi-isomorphic to $Q_{\tilde{p}}$ for some $\tilde{p}$.

 \begin{lemma} $\tilde{p}$ is a nonzero constant multiple of the unit torus polynomial $p$. \end{lemma}